On doubly twisted product immersions: Introduction

 Intrinsic and extrinsic invariants are very powerful to study submanifolds of Riemannian manifolds, and to establish relationship between them is one of the must fundamental problems in submanifolds theory \cite{chenbook}.
 In this context, Chen \cite{chen2,chen5} proved some basic inequalities for warped products isometrically immersed in arbitrary Riemannian manifolds.
 Corresponding inequalities have been obtained for doubly warped product submanifolds into arbitrary Riemannian manifolds in \cite{faghfouri,olteanu}.

 In this paper, we consider doubly twisted products which are a generalization of singly warped products and doubly warped products.
-After a preliminaries section containing basic notions of Riemannian submanifolds theory, warped product and doubly twisted products, we extend in Section \ref{main} an inequality of Chen involving the squared mean curvature vector obtained in \cite{chen5,faghfouri} to doubly twisted products submanifolds.
+After a preliminary section containing basic notions of Riemannian submanifold theory, warped product and doubly twisted products, we extend in Section \ref{main} an inequality of Chen involving the squared mean curvature vector obtained in \cite{chen5,faghfouri} for doubly twisted product submanifolds.
 We finally end the paper by a question: May Theorems by Moore and Nolker (see \cite{moore} and \cite{nolker} for more details) be extended to doubly twisted product immersions?